The Bayou Country Cyclist would like to cordially invite you to attend our 2019 Spring Ride scheduled April 7th, 2019 to benefit Relay For Life.

 Regular Weekday/Weekend Rides /Individual Rides- BCC sponsors various bicycle rides of 20 to 100 miles.
 Many of these rides are scenic inspiring rides, often with rest/snack stops and good company.
 Increasingly, they are multi-level rides, allowing groups of different ride abilities to have the same great ride experience at their own pace and rendezvous at the rest stops.

 After the daylight savings time change, a mid-week non-club/informal short after-work ride is planned on Wednesday nights for those who have the time.
-We also list last-minute rides on a continuing basis on our BCC forum!
 These rides and meeting locations are for those folks who want to ride but cannot make the regularly scheduled club ride.
-We call these additional rides our Ad Hoc/Add On Rides and are added to the forum as posted by the users on this web site.

 Turtle Rides and Instructional Riding Class for New Riders- Class begins with a basic safety and bike check.
 Instruction on the fundamentals of group riding and gear shifting will be given along the route.
 We will ride on the same route initially as the scheduled club ride.
 One or two experienced instructors lead each ride and there is plenty of time for questions and answers.
 No one is left behind.
-BCC offers this ride and class on the first ride on each month and is identified on the ride schedule by a picture of a turtle.
+Please refer often to the BCC ride schedule for date and location of Turtle Rides.